 Are there mandatory reporting requirements for hospitals regarding gunshot wounds?

 Yes.
-Hospitals are required to report to law enforcement authorities when the hospital provides treatment for a gunshot wound (or stab wound) to a patient who as soon as possible, taking into consideration the patient’s emergency care needs.
+Hospitals are required to report to law enforcement authorities when the hospital provides treatment for a gunshot or stab wound.
+This should be done as soon as possible, taking into consideration the patient’s emergency care needs.
 The report required must include the following information, if known:

 The name, residence, sex, and age of the patient.